Confederate States of America: Financial instruments

 The Confederate government took over the three national mints in its territory: the Charlotte Mint in North Carolina, the Dahlonega Mint in Georgia, and the New Orleans Mint in Louisiana.
 During 1861 all of these facilities produced small amounts of gold coinage, and the latter half dollars as well.
-Since the mints used the current dies on hand, all appear to be U.S. issues.
-However, by comparing slight differences in the dies specialists can distinguish 1861-O half dollars that were minted either under the authority of the U.S. government, the State of Louisiana, or finally the Confederate States.
-Unlike the gold coins, this issue was produced in significant numbers (over 2.5 million) and is inexpensive in lower grades, although fakes have been made for sale to the public.
-However, before the New Orleans Mint ceased operation in May, 1861, the Confederate government used its own reverse design to strike four half dollars.
-This made one of the great rarities of American numismatics.
 A lack of silver and gold precluded further coinage.
 The Confederacy apparently also experimented with issuing one cent coins, although only 12 were produced by a jeweler in Philadelphia, who was afraid to send them to the South.
 Like the half dollars, copies were later made as souvenirs.

 US coinage was hoarded and did not have any general circulation.
 U.S. coinage was admitted as legal tender up to $10, as were British sovereigns, French Napoleons and Spanish and Mexican doubloons at a fixed rate of exchange.
 Confederate money was paper and postage stamps.